gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experiences-uavRmp.md

 {% include attention.html content="

-Again - Please keep in mind that autonomous UAVs can harm the the pilot and environment."
+Once again:  Operating (autonomous) UAVs can harm the the pilot and environment.
+It is the full responsibility of the pilot to deal with this fact."

 %}